kangyijie5473/Redis_Cluster/README.md

 ```
 ## First demo with Python

 A demo about operate redis-cluster using redis-py-cluster

+## Second demo with Python --> auto-recovery.py
+A daemon using "grep" "ps" to judge node's state.
+If node is down , make it recovery automatically.